bfritscher/cours-ptw-slides/zero_to_hero_angular.md

-### Extensions images
+### Movie Poster Images

-- display the results with a new controller upcoming url and view results
+- display the results of upcoming movies on a different url
-- iterate over moviedb.getMovieResults()
+- iterate over moviedb.getMovies()
 - create a link for each movie with class movie and col-sm-3 point to the movie page with id from the movie result
 - title of the movie as h2
-- for the poster image use a div with background-image
+- for the poster image use a div with background-image (and later create a reusable component)
 ```html
 <div class="poster" ng-style="{'background-image': (m|toBackgroundCSS) }"></div>
 ```